 Would you like to share your discernment story with us?
 We would love to hear from you!
 Please contact Katie Mulembe at email@example.com.

 Many of our programs offer volunteers the chance to live and work alongside men and women religious.
 This experience, whether one week or one year in length, is a unique opportunity to experience the rich charism of religious communities, grow in faith through prayer, lend a hand to their ministries in service to the poor, and develop long-lasting relationships.
 We have a variety of programs available, including international and domestic placements, as well as short-term and long-term commitments.
 Click on the link below to browse through more than 50 programs sponsored by women's religious communities.

-There are several great organizations that are working to connect people with religious communities.
+There are also several great organizations that are working to connect people with discernment resources.
 Here are some of the organizations we recommend:

 - AVE - After Volunteer Experience Program

 This program, sponsored by the Sisters of Charity of Cincinnati, is an outreach to young adult women who have participated in a post-college year of volunteer service, domestic or international.
 AVE will provide a reflective space to integrate the volunteer experience and discern future directions in life and ministry.
 From August 1, 2014 to March 31, 2015 we initiated the AVE program with two women returning from volunteer service.
 The length of the program will be one to three months, the start and finish dates to be determined according to the needs of the participants and availability of space at Casa de Caridad in southern New Mexico.
 The program includes basic elements of intentional community life, weekly volunteer service experience, spiritual direction, and counseling (vocational, mental health, career).
 For further information and an application, contact Sister Janet at firstname.lastname@example.org.